1 year ago

 Figure Out Your Must-Have Amenities

 If you are leaning towards buying a mobile home in a community, then you will have several perks or amenities at your disposal.
+Learn how to buy a mobile home already in a community here.

 Alternatively, if you are looking at buying a mobile home that is located outside of a community, or site-built homes for that matter, then you may not have any communal comforts available.

 Ultimately, this is why it is more beneficial to consider buying a mobile home or renting a manufactured home that is located in a community or neighborhood.
+Learn about the advantage to buying a mobile home vs. renting here.

 For instance, if you are looking at a community that caters to retirees, then you should expect to find: